SockBowl/definitions-app/README.md

 ### Todo:

-* Write functionality to edit definitions
+- Error handling on the client side for api calls
-* Error handling on the client side for api calls
+- Implement Delete functionality for courses
-* Implement Edit/Delete functionality for courses
+- Combine Edit and new definition components.
+Do the same for course
-* UI styling
+- UI styling